-The 20h/52h/D8h command follows the 1-1-0 transfer format described in Section 5.2, where the command and address are transferred on the SI pin.
+The 20h/52h/D8h command follows the 1-1-0 transfer format (see Section 4.2,) where the command and address are transferred on the SI pin.
 The address represents the block to be erased.
-No data is transferred for this command.
+No data is transferred.

 To perform the Block Erase operation, the $\overline{\text{CS}}$ pin is asserted and the information transferred as follows: